Updated July 23, 2023. Best Way to Visit Brooks Falls in Katmai National Park was originally written in August 2021.

 I would be very glad if you will answer my questions.

-Great information, thank you.
+22. Great information, thank you.
 We’re planning a trip for 2024, and I was planning on doing exactly as you suggested (flight, boat taxi, camping), so it’s good to get confirmation that I’m doing it “right”, planning such a trip can be intimidating!
 Also, I would add that I was told that the camping reservations for July, which open on Jan 5 on recreation.gov, fill up in about two minutes.
 So the backcountry option is a nice backup plan, although I must admit that that makes me a bit nervous.
 Do you have any more tips on how that’s done?
-Just… Read more »
+Just show up with your gear and hike somewhere?

 When it comes to backcountry camping, you do just show up with your gear and hike outside of the Brooks Camp Developed Area.
 When you go through Bear School on arrival, the rangers can advise you on camping locations.
 You can also email the rangers now to help you plan your backcountry trip.